climate-action-kits/pxt-fwd-edu/gr4-bees-lvl2.md

 Look below the @boardname @simulator to see the Climate Action kit Breakout Board and the connected sensors.
 Try turning the Dial on your project, the virtual  simulator will react to it.
 ![simulator](https://climate-action-kits.github.io/pxt-fwd-edu/tutorial-assets/simulator-6-Dial.gif)

+## Coding Set up Step 6  @showhint
+Start coding!
+Follow the steps at the top of the screen for your instructions.
+Click the lightbulb icon for a hint if you get stuck.